 She finds it meaningful to use her design skills to help create the parameters for a happier society.
 She enjoys connecting people to ideas and each other.

 Lior has previously worked with FutureGov in partnership with Surrey County Council, Participle and Designersblock amongst numerous other agencies, as well as within central government at the UKTI Ideas Lab.
-In 2016 she joined the digital transformation consultancy Rainmaker and sparked the beginning of a service design practice there; it is now one of their three core practices.
+At the digital transformation consultancy Rainmaker she sparked the beginning of a service design practice there; it is now one of their three core practices.

 She occasionally lectures at universities about social design and service design, including CSM, LCC and Camberwell.
 She graduated from Goldsmiths in 2012 having also studied at Nottingham Trent University and Ravensbourne.